Decatur-Robotics/npm-package-template/README.md

 Commits to main are automatically published to NPM (provided your CI checks pass and you've changed the package name).

-NPM Package Template © 2024 by Decatur Robotics is licensed under CC0 1.0 Universal
+NPM Package Template © 2024 by Decatur Robotics is licensed under the MIT license.